theapexxx/novelai_artist_showcase/README.md

    ### 📁 [Download 896 Artist Samples (Google Drive)](https://drive.google.com/drive/folders/1zQV7ysyy96VEjUQMnfpSFV3e1GLszaCM?usp=sharing)
    ### 📁 [Or use this link (Mega.nz)](https://mega.nz/folder/HiA0AbbK#nEuW7WHLWYC1Os0CLdm2oQ)

 3. Place the downloaded `V4.5` folder in the `images/...` folder.
-It should be `images/V4.5/` in the tool directory.
+It should be `images/V4.5/*all image files*` in the tool directory.
-4. Copy all downloaded images into `images/V4.5/`
-5. Open `index.html` in your browser - done! ✨
+4. Open `index.html` in your browser - done! ✨

 > **Tip**: The `artists_data.js` file is already included and matches the Google Drive images.
 No need to run any scripts!